IanGifford261/E-Commerce-Store/README.md

 - V 1.0.2 *AZURE Databases live and seeded* 24APR2019
 - V 1.1.0 *Identity, Claims, and policies being built out* 29APR2019
 - V 1.1.1 *Custom policies implemented* 01MAY2019
+- V 2.0.0 *Complete restructure of App, Identity/Authorization built out 15MAy2019
 ------------------------------
 ## Collaborators, and Other Resources used